 We are exposed to market risk for changes in interest rates related primarily to our cash and cash equivalents and marketable securities.
-As of December 31, 2022 and 2021, we had cash and cash equivalents of \$90.0 million and \$139.1 million, respectively, held primarily in cash deposits and money market funds.
-As of December 31, 2022, we had short-term marketable securities of \$408.2 million, held in United States ("U.S.") government debt securities, corporate bonds and commercial paper.
-As of December 31, 2021, we had short-term and long-term marketable securities of \$431.1 million, held in U.S. government debt securities and corporate bonds.
-Our primary exposure to market risk is interest income sensitivity, which is affected by changes in the general level of interest rates in the United States.
-As of December 31, 2022, a hypothetical 100 basis point increase in interest rates would have resulted in a \$1.5 million decline in fair value of our available-for-sale securities, as compared to a \$4.0 million decline as of December 31, 2021.
+As of December 31, 2024 and 2023, we had cash and cash equivalents of \$47.9 million and \$65.1 million, respectively, held primarily in cash deposits and money market funds.
+As of December 31, 2024, we had short-term and long-term marketable securities of \$208.0 million, held in U.S. government treasury securities, corporate bonds and commercial paper.
+As of December 31, 2023, we had short-term marketable securities of \$281.3 million, held in U.S. government treasury and agency securities, commercial paper and corporate bonds.
+Our primary exposure to market risk is interest income sensitivity, which is affected by changes in the general level of interest rates in the U.S. As of December 31, 2024, a hypothetical 100 basis point increase in interest rates would have resulted in a \$1.0 million decline in fair value of our available-for-sale securities, as compared to a \$1.2 million decline as of December 31, 2023.
 This estimate is based on a sensitivity model that measures market value changes when changes in interest rates occur.
-The \$2.5 million year-over-year reduction in the decline of fair value in this hypothetical scenario is primarily due to the short-term nature and smaller balance of the investments held at December 31, 2022 as compared to those held at December 31, 2021.
 Such losses would only be realized if we sold the investments prior to maturity.
 We do not enter into investments for trading purposes and have not used any derivative financial instruments to manage our interest rate risk exposure.